anilmaurya61/Async-JS-exercises/README.md

 4. Read the new files, sort their content, and write it to a new file called `sorted.txt`.
 Store the new filename in `filenames.txt`.
 5. Read the contents of `filenames.txt` and delete all the new files mentioned in that list concurrently.

-By breaking down the tasks into separate functions and chaining them together in a main async function, we can efficiently handle the asynchronous file operations in Problem 2.
+By breaking down the tasks into separate functions and chaining them together in a main async function.

-**Note**: Ensure that you have the necessary error handling for file operations and appropriate file paths.